smcclab/smc-course/_workshops/10-topologies.md

 Before this week's workshop, have a think about:

-- **What are the components of your final gig topology?** This includes people (your ensemble-mates, audience), software (Pd, Gibber, Processing, web things) hardware (laptops, midi controllers, hand-made sensor blankets) and the infrastructure required to connect them all.
+- **What are the components of your final gig topology?** This includes people (your ensemble-mates, audience), software (Pd, Strudel, Processing, web things) hardware (laptops, midi controllers, hand-made sensor blankets) and the infrastructure required to connect them all.